angelsalazar-zz/SalesforceLiteConnection/README.md

 ![size](https://img.shields.io/github/repo-size/angelsalazar/SalesforceLiteConnection)

 it is a promise based library that wraps Salesforce CRUD rest api. it is meant to be used in apps that require a one time connection to Salesforce.
-SalesforceLiteConnection uses the Username-Password OAuth Authentication Flow as.
+SalesforceLiteConnection uses the Username-Password OAuth Authentication Flow.

 ## Requirements